 - A player attends baseball training to be a better player instead of taking a vacation.
 The opportunity cost was the vacation.

-- Jill decides to drive to work instead of taking the bus.
-It takes her 90 minutes to get there and the bus ride would have been 40, so her opportunity cost is 50 minutes.
+- Jill decides to take the bus to work instead of driving.
+It takes her 60 minutes to get there on the bus and driving would have been 40, so her opportunity cost is 20 minutes.

 - This semester you can only have one elective and you want both basket-weaving and choir.
 You choose basket weaving and the opportunity cost is the enjoyment and value you would have received from choir.